DIKU-EDU/kudos/docs/source-code-overview.rst

 ``kudos/drivers``
 ~~~~~~~~~~~~~~~~~

 Low level device drivers and their interfaces.
-See :doc:`device-drivers` for an
+See :doc:`device-drivers` and
-overview of this module.
+:doc:`builtin-drivers` for documentation of this module.

 ``kudos/lib``
 ~~~~~~~~~~~~~